 - Sensitivity to light and/or sound

-If you think you are experiencing a migraine book an appointment with a PlushCare physician and get a prescription today.
-The sooner you treat a migraine the faster it will go away.
+If you think you are experiencing a migraine book an appointment with a PlushCare physician today.
+There are other, more serious conditions, that a physician will need to rule out if you have these symptoms.
+If it is a migraine, the physician will be able to provide a prescription - the sooner you treat a migraine, the sooner it will go away.
 In some cases early intervention can prevent migraines from worsening.

 The most important thing to remember is that sinus headaches rarely occur without congestion and symptoms can resemble a migraine as they both tend to be felt in the front of the head and face.

 If you have a headache and are worried that it could be a sinus headache or migraine, make an appointment with one of our PlushCare physicians today.